phroun/appstyle/docs/windows.md

   3. vertical sizer
   4. diagonal sizer

+### Accessing the Window List

+Callbacks and event handlers provide you with the appropriate window object directly, but if you ever find yourself with a window id (wid) and need to access the corresponding window object you can do so by using `appstyle.windowList[wid]`.

 ### Window Manager Events
   * [close](docs/windows.md#window-manager-events) - fired when the close button in the upper corner of the window is activated